Rodgers admits Leicester City missed Ndidi: 'We clearly lack physicality' | Goal.com

 Rodgers admits Leicester City missed Ndidi: 'We clearly lack physicality'

-Brendan Rodgers has disclosed that Leicester City missed the services of Wilfred Ndidi since he got injured.
+Brendan Rodgers has disclosed Leicester City missed the services of Wilfred Ndidi since he got injured.

 The Premier League side failed to reach the final of the Europa Conference League after losing 1-0 to AS Roma on Thursday night.